Gatton Academy Student Activities

-Academy students are involved in variety of extracurricular activities that encompass our students' unique passions.
-The following is a list of current clubs that are sponsored at the Academy, followed by their description and which staff member sponsors them:
+Gatton Academy students are involved in variety of extracurricular activities that encompass our students' unique passions.
+The following is a list of current clubs that are sponsored/offered at The Gatton Academy during the 2018-2019 academic year.

 This group of community leaders assist the Assistant Director of Admissions and Public Relations with recruitment events (like Preview Day), The Gatton Academy's blog site, and visits from school groups.
-(Zack Ryle)

 Envirothon is a national competition in the field of Environmental and Earth Sciences.
 Members practice and study throughout the year in preparation for the spring competitions.
 This club is co-sponsored by the Warren County Conservation District.

 Gatton Student Y Chapter

 The Gatton Student Y meets to prepare for two state conferences: Kentucky Youth Association (KYA) and Kentucky United Nations Assembly (KUNA).
-KYA is a 3 day experiential learning program in which students serve as part of a model state government.
-KUNA is a 3 day eperiential learning conference in which students participate directly in simulated international diplomacy.
+KYA is a 3-day experiential learning program in which students serve as part of a model state government.
+KUNA is a 3-day experiential learning conference in which students participate directly in simulated international diplomacy.
 Each semester, the club prepare proposals and service projects for the conferences.
-(Danetra Hodge)

 Gatton Academy Leaders in Education (GALE)

-The mission of G.A.L.E. is to academically and socially enrich the lives of elementary aged children through afterschool tutoring and fun educational activities.
-Each member will be resonsible for creating an activity for one afternoon during the semester or academic year.
-(Danetra Hodge and Chelsee Dalcourt)
+The mission of G.A.L.E. is to academically and socially enrich the lives of elementary-aged children through after-school tutoring and fun educational activities.
+Each member will be responsible for creating an activity for one afternoon during the semester or academic year.

 Gay-Straight Alliance (GSA)